What are rights statements?

 Will the rights statements be translated into other languages?

 The rights statements and the underlying infrastructure have been designed with internationalisation support in mind.
 At the moment the rights statements are only available in English.
+Please refer to the translations page to learn more about ongoing translations and our translation policy.
 If you are interested in helping with a translation please get in touch with us.